 Making asparagus in your pressure cooker is incredibly easy.
 This vitamin-packed vegetable steams for just 0-1 minute under pressure and then can be topped with salt, pepper, and drizzled with lemon.
-Instant Pot asparagus makes a delicious, simple side dish for any meal.
+Instant Pot asparagus makes a delicious, simple side dish for any meal and can be customized with your favorite mix-ins.

 - Sea salt and freshly ground black pepper: optionally added once cooked.

-- Freshly squeezed lemon: also optional to be added once cooked.
+- Fresh lemon juice: also optional to be added once cooked.

-Pressure cooking asparagus is very simple, so I won't complicate it.
-It's essentially a three-step recipe, with the option to season the asparagus at the very end.
+It's very simple to pressure cook asparagus.
+It's essentially a 3-step recipe with the option to season the asparagus at the very end.

 STEP 1: Pour 1 cup of water into the inner pot of the pressure cooker.
 Wash asparagus and trim ½-1 inch off of the woody ends.
-Place the trimmed asparagus into a steamer basket (or on a steamer rack/ in a silicone sling) and put into the inner pot.
+Place the trimmed asparagus into a steamer basket (or on a steamer rack or in a silicone sling) and put into the inner pot.

 STEP 2: Close the lid and seal.
 Set to pressure cook (manual) on high for 1 minute.
 For crunchier asparagus, set to high for 0 minutes.

 OPTIONAL STEP 4: Sprinkle with sea salt and freshly ground black pepper.
 Drizzle with freshly squeezed lemon juice and serve warm.
-You can also sprinkle with parmesan cheese, toss with roasted garlic or roasted tomatoes, or enjoy plain without any seasonings.
+You can also sprinkle with grated parmesan cheese, red pepper flakes, toss with roasted garlic, roasted tomatoes, extra virgin olive oil, butter or enjoy plain without any seasonings.

 Yes, you can use low pressure when cooking vegetables in the Instant Pot.
 A good rule of thumb when using low pressure is to add 1 minute to the cook time.
 Once you make asparagus (or other vegetables) in your Instant Pot a few times, you'll get a good idea of how long and at what pressure level to cook them for you.